ChessGenius

-ChessGenius is the name of a chess-playing computer program written by Richard Lang who has in the past written programs that have won the World Computer Chess Championship on 10 occasions.
+ChessGenius is a chess-playing computer program written by Richard Lang, who has in the past written programs that have won the World Computer Chess Championship on 10 occasions.

 History

 ChessGenius is a continuation of a series of programs (which included various incarnations of the Mephisto program) written by Richard Lang which won the World Microcomputer Chess Championship in 1984, 1985, 1986, 1987, 1988, 1989, 1990, 1991 and 1993.
 ChessGenius was the first computer to beat a world champion (Garry Kasparov) at a non-blitz time limit.
 This victory was particularly significant because in contrast to the victory two years later by Deep Blue which was running on very fast custom-built hardware, ChessGenius was running on only an early Pentium PC.

 Features

 As well as playing chess, ChessGenius can read games created in .cbf (Chess Base Format) and .pgn (Portable Game Notation) formats and can analyse games assessing the moves played against its own evaluations.
 It is also possible to run other chess engines in the ChessGenius interface.
 The built-in opening book for ChessGenius for Windows was written by a team led by Ossi Weiner.